Maximum propagation speed and Cherenkov effect in optical phonon transport through periodic molecular chains: Numerical investigation of optical phonon decoherence

 \subsubsection{Estimates of decoherence rates}

 Here we report the time-dependence of survival probabilities.
 Their time evolution is very sensitive to the specific phase of the system (allowed or forbidden Cherenkov's emission), as illustrated in Fig. \ref{fig:Tdepk0N10}.
 The time dependences of survival probabilities for the initial system state, chosen as a highest energy states of optical phonon in the absence of acoustic phonons, are shown there for the molecule with $N=10$ sites.
 In the absence of the Cherenkov's emission ($c=2v_{max}$) the survival probability shows coherent oscillations around its infinite time limit indicated by the dashed line with the amplitude comparable to the difference of initial survival probability $1$ and its infinite time limit $P_{\infty} \approx 1$.
 If the Cherenkov's emission is allowed ($c=v_{max}/2$), the survival probability, $P(t)$, rapidly decreases with the time converging to its infinite time limit $P_{\infty} \ll 1$.
 In this case one can estimate the phonon decoherence time as the time when the deviation of $P(t)$ from its infinite time limit gets reduced by $e$.
 Consequently, we define the decoherence time, $t_{r}$, as $P(t_{r})-P_{\infty}=(1-P_{\infty})e^{-1}$.
 This definition is illustrated by the dotted lines in Fig. \ref{fig:Tdepk0N10}.
 According to this definition we find $t_{r} \approx 0.44$ps.
-The Fermi Golden rule estimate, Eq. (\ref{eq:FGRAns}), results in a longer lifetime of the optical phonon given by $t_{th} \approx 0.77$ ps.
-The difference between two estimates can be due to a substantial discreteness of the phonon states in a finite system of $10$ sites, while the Fermi Golden rule is derived for the infinite system.
-The difference is even stronger for other initial optical phonon states as reported below.